ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 of Sprites-as-a-Service.
 First, I laid the foundation by creating a framework for cellular automata called Seagull.
 Then, I used the said framework to explore the creation of sprites in Cellular Sprites.
-Finally, I refined my ideas in Cellular Sprites and improved it in Sprites-as-a-Service.
+Finally, I refined my ideas in Cellular Sprites and improved upon it in Sprites-as-a-Service.

 <!-- TODO: show logos and maybe changes in UI -->